Because I will guarantee you that everything happened last hour except for the ports deal stuff was totally unexpected.

 During this lull, Earth's temperature warmed, glaciers retreated, and ice sheets melted.

-Scientists warned that this could happen again and soon.
+Scientists warned that this could happen again, and soon.

-The fact that the last warming of the earth was caused by a natural tilt in the earth's axis towards the sun is largely lost in this piece of garbage article.
+The fact that the last warming of the Earth was caused by a natural tilt in the Earth's axis towards the sun is largely lost in this piece of garbage article.

-But here's what the political article does not, and this is not an economic, this is not an it's not a climate article.
+It's noted, I'll give them credit for noting it, but here's what the political article does not, and this is not an economic, this is not an, it's not a climate article.

 It's purely politics.